 NASA's Ames Research Center became prominent in supercomputing with its operation of the ILLIAC IV — by far the most power supercomputer in the world at the time — starting in the early 1970s.
 Building on this expertise, the Numerical Aerodynamic Simulation Program was approved by the U.S. Congress in 1983 to provide leading-edge computational capabilities and to dramatically advance aerospace modeling.
 The program established a model of partnership between supercomputing operations and users that continues today with the agency’s premiere NASA Advanced Supercomputing (NAS) Facility at Ames.

 NAS provides an integrated environment including world-class HEC resources and services customized to meet NASA's unique high-fidelity modeling and simulation needs for Earth and space science, space exploration and aeronautics, serving users across the country from NASA centers, academia and industry.
 To meet these needs, NAS continually expands its supercomputing and storage resources, including Pleiades, one of the fastest computers in the world.
 NAS also provides comprehensive user services—application support, large-scale data analysis and visualization, network support, and user environment customization—to broadly accelerate NASA's science and engineering activities, and thus to enhance the success of NASA's mission.

-› Read more at the USRA quantum computing website
+› Read more at NASA’s Quantum Artificial Intelligence Laboratory (QuAIL) website

 Featured example: Advances in rotorcraft computational fluid dynamics